Production AI systems

-Start small, prove value, then expand into Managed AI Operations when the numbers make sense.
+Start with one bounded workflow, validate the controls, then expand when the numbers make sense.

 Operational diagnosis